nerav-doshi/IBM-AutoAI-and-Decision-Optimization-on-Watson-Studio/Tutorial2/Decision_optimization_readme.md

 - In the left navigation of the model builder, click Run Model.
 - In the wizard that opens, click Use Modeling Assistant.
 The modeling assistant has four prebuilt common templates.

-**Scheduling** - The Scheduling domain when you have tasks or activities that you need to schedule, to be done in a given order with specific start and end times
+  **Scheduling** - The Scheduling domain when you have tasks or activities that you need to schedule, to be done in a given order with specific start and end times.
   **Resource Assignment** -  The Resource Assignment domain when you want to assign (or match) resources (workforce, equipment, budget,...) to targets (jobs, events, places), given their respective constraints.
   **Selection & Allocation** - Selection problems are about choosing from a list of possibilities.
-You can use the Selection and Allocation domain when you have combined all the possible choices you want to consider in one single table
+You can use the Selection and Allocation domain when you have combined all the possible choices you want to consider in one single table.
   **Supply & Demand Planning** - This is more geared towards deciding where to source limited resources given demand that needs to be fulfilled.

 To learn more about how to use the templates click [here](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/do/DODS_Mdl_Assist/mdl_asst_domains.html)
 - For our use case we will use Selection & Allocation template.
 Click Selection & Allocation.